aivot-digital/gover/README.md

 # License
-This project is licensed under the terms of the [Business Source License](./LICENSE.md).
+This project is licensed under the terms of the [Sustainable Use License](./LICENSE.md).

-# Sponsoring services
+# Services used
-These great services sponsor Aivot's core infrastructure:
+These great services build Aivot's core infrastructure for this project:

 [<img loading="lazy" alt="GitHub" src="https://github.githubassets.com/images/modules/logos_page/GitHub-Logo.png" height="25">](https://github.com/)